How To Get Trekking Permits In Nepal: A Complete Guide 2025

 WhatsApp/IMO/Viber: +977-9813322433

-Step-by-step guide to getting a trekking permit in Nepal
+A step-by-step guide to getting a trekking permit in Nepal

-Choose your trekking route
+Choose your trekking route First

 Learn about your preferred trekking route and identify which permit is required for that trek, which you can easily find out from the table above, or you can also ask us directly.

-Collect the necessary documents For Trekking Permits
+Collect the necessary documents for Trekking Permits

 • Passport-size photographs.